magentabusiness/magentabusiness.github.io/products/paas/domains.md

 * TOC
 {:toc}

-The **ThingsBoard Cloud** allows registering your custom domain.
+The **IoT Hub** allows registering your custom domain.
-When you register your domain, **ThingsBoard Cloud** will automatically request SSL certificate from [Let's Encrypt](https://letsencrypt.org/) for it and will manage further certificate renewals.
+When you register your domain, **IoT Hub** will automatically request SSL certificate from [Let's Encrypt](https://letsencrypt.org/) for it and will manage further certificate renewals.
-After domain registration, you will be able to access **ThingsBoard Cloud** Web UI via your domain name using secure HTTPS connection.
+After domain registration, you will be able to access **IoT Hub** Web UI via your domain name using secure HTTPS connection.
-Like Web UI all other **ThingsBoard Cloud** services such as MQTT/HTTP/CoAP transports or HTTP integrations will be accessible via your custom domain name.
+Like Web UI all other **IoT Hub** services such as MQTT/HTTP/CoAP transports or HTTP integrations will be accessible via your custom domain name.

 ### Domain registration